Related Services

 Complications

-If heart attack is not diagnosed and treated, damage to the heart can cause debilitating conditions.
+If a heart attack is not diagnosed and treated, damage to the heart can cause debilitating conditions.
 Problems also can occur after treatment for a heart attack, especially if medical recovery advice is not followed.
 Complications can include:

 Anxiety and depression: After a heart attack, worrying about health and needing to adopt a new lifestyle can lead to depression, which slows recovery from a heart attack.